vmware-archive/vsphere-storage-for-docker/jekyll-docs/configuration.md

 ## Driver configuration

-The configurations used by a driver while performing operations are read from a JSON file and the default location where it looks for it is /etc/vmware/vmdkops/log_config.json.
+The configurations used by a driver while performing operations are read from a JSON file that by default is located at /etc/vmware/vmdkops/log_config.json.
 The configuration is largely around logging.

 ```